ansipes/mejo-187/content/project/four.md

 All this being said, if you wish to pursue your own story for this project, you must pitch the idea to me with a brief message in Sakai before the start of class.
 In your pitch, please explain your idea and show that you have reliable data and readily available assets (e.g., images).
 I don’t want you scrambling to find data on your topic with one week to go, when you should be coding.

-The three suggested topics are:

-- The novel coronavirus
-- The history of smart phones

-These two topics have been chosen because they lend themselves well to interactive features and data visualization.
-There are plenty more -- many of which feature more somber, timely material -- but I'll let you explore current events and consider those ideas for yourselves, rather than suggesting them for you.

 Following is a short list of sources for reliable data sets.
 These are good starting points, but there are many others, so start exploring.

 - [The Milne Library of Open Data Sets](http://libguides.geneseo.edu/data)